rauschma/markcheck/doc/manual/reference.md

   * Inner are the lines of each snippet.
 Multiple snippets can exist per file that is written to disk (via sequences and includes).
   * Outer are lines that exist once per file.

 All global lines are outer lines.
 But snippets can also contribute local outer lines.
-This is an exhaustive list:
+This is an exhaustive list of all sources of lines:

 * Inner lines from SingleSnippet
   * Body
   * Body LineMod
   * Applied LineMod: `applyToBody`
     * Example: Wrap a function around a body that includes other functions that it calls.
-  * Includes
+  * Inner lines of included other snippets
 * Inner lines from SequenceSnippet:
   * Inner lines of sequence elements, concatenated
 * Outer lines from Snippet (either a SequenceSnippet or a SingleSnippet)